UN Security Council to meet on Friday on Jerusalem

 UNITED NATIONS: The UN Security Council will meet on Friday in emergency session to discuss the decision by US President Donald Trump to recognise Jerusalem as Israel's capital, the council's leadership announced on Wednesday (Dec 6).

-The talks - requested by eight nations - will begin at 10.00am (11.00pm Singapore time), but there are other items on the agenda, so the Jerusalem issue may not come up until the late morning, the council's Japanese presidency said.
+The talks - requested by eight nations - will begin at 10.00am (11.00pm Singapore time), but there are other items on the agenda, so the Jerusalem issue may not come up until the late morning, said Japan, which holds the council's rotating presidency.

+Bolivia, Britain, Egypt, France, Italy, Senegal, Sweden and Uruguay requested the talks.
+They have also asked UN Secretary-General Antonio Guterres to open the meeting with remarks.

+After Trump's announcement, Guterres said Jerusalem's final status could only be resolved through direct negotiations between Israel and the Palestinians.